 - Many organised extra-curricular activities for all pupils but optional for Sixth Formers.

-- Separate common rooms for Juniors and Seniors
+- Common rooms for Juniors and Seniors

 - There are large, well-equipped common rooms with large screen TVs in both houses, together with games consoles, pool tables and other leisure activities.
+Computers linked to the school network are also in the houses for the boarders to use.

 - Highly-experienced residential and non-residential staff manage both houses